Facts and Tips about shooting in China

 No, you can’t.
 Renting a van with a driver is the way to go as parking are also very expensive.

-If your shooting is a bit far away from downtown, a van can provide you a nice way to get to your shooting location and package price is quite limited.
+If your shooting is a bit far away from downtown, a van can provide you a nice way to get to your shooting location.
+Price is also cheaper than in developed country.
+We even have trusted English speaking driver.

 Contact us to book our van →